Besides renaming single file, X-plore contains also tool for renaming multiple files.

 Types of replacement keywords

-There are these groups of keywords that are replaced by some text:
+There are these types of keywords that are replaced by some text:

-- various formats of date and time (from file’s timestamp)
+various formats of date and time (from file’s timestamp): %date, %time, %YYYY, etc

 ⓘ Timestamp for JPG images is taken from Exif data stored in image, not from actual file’s timestamp, this way you get precise date when image was taken.